IJustWantAJob/csv-visualizer/README.md

 -o main: This option specifies the name of the output file.
 In this case, the output executable will be named main.

+This is specifically for me because I'm really bad at organizing my files, but if you're any better than this won't (hopefully) be an issue.

 --------------------------------------------------------------------------------------------------------------------------------------------